-Further to the challenges at the end of the life cycle of EEE, the production of these goods is resource and energy-intensive also causing environmental impact through depletion of natural resources and climate change as a result of fossil fuel use.
-Research shows that the amount of fossil fuels used to produce a computer are equivalent to ca. 9 times the computer's weight, while approximately half of the elements of the periodic table go into the production of a mobile phone including e.g. neodymium, terbium and dysprosium.
-While many of these rare earth metals are ibid ibid common in EEE, they are seldom found in sufficient amounts to be extracted economically.
+Further to the challenges at the end of the life cycle of EEE, the production of these goods is resource and energy-intensive, also causing adverse environmental impacts through the depletion of natural resources and the exacerbation of climate change as a result of fossil fuel use.
+Research shows that the amount of fossil fuels used to produce a computer are equivalent to approximately 9 times the computer's weight, while approximately half of the elements of the periodic table go into the production of a mobile phone including neodymium, terbium and dysprosium.
+While many of these rare earth metals are common in EEE, they are seldom found in sufficient amounts to be extracted economically.
 Considering that only 6.5 Mt of the 41.8 Mt of e-waste are documented and recycled with the highest available standards, the full potential of e-waste prevention, collection and treatment has not been explored.
-E-waste is a global challenge, not only due to EEE production being subject of a network of global supply chains and the increasing generation of e-waste worldwide, but also because its proper treatment and prevention require the active engagement of a diverse set of actors, often spanning national borders and continents.
-In light of the above, the UN system also has a significant role to play in paving the pathway towards sustainable solutions for the global e-waste challenges which we face.
+E-waste is a global challenge, not only due to EEE production being subject to a network of global supply chains and the increasing generation of e-waste worldwide, but also because its proper treatment and prevention require the active engagement of a diverse set of actors.
+These actors often span national borders and

-&lt;sup>4 UNU (2015): Global E-waste Monitor - see http://ewastemonitor.info/download/global-e-waste-monitor/ b) E-waste and the 2030 Agenda for Sustainable Development
+4 UNU (2015): Global E-waste Monitor - see http://ewastemonitor.info/download/global-e-waste-monitor/